sheabunge/LockCode/README.md

 ## Changelog

+### 1.0.2
+	Released on 2012-10-06
+* Removed splash image
+* Fixed sercurity issue with the user being able to turn off the NXT while the sound was being played

 ### 1.0.1
 	Released on 2012-05-06
-The NXT cannot be turned off for 10 seconds to prevent it from locking up.
+* The NXT cannot be turned off for 10 seconds to prevent it from locking up.

 ### 1.0
 	Released on 2012-05-04
-Initial release
+* Initial release